mounaiban/slowcomb/README.rst

 * Improve dependency injection use patterns to make unit testing easier.

+* Spin off lengthy docstrings into separate documents, leaving only an executive summary and essential information (e.g. arguments, exceptions).

 Demos
 #####
 More demos to illustrate Slowcomb's potential use cases would be nice to have.